Search

 terminal

-Give your swagger documents a name via the s.DocumentName property and pass in the same names to the MapCSharpClientEndpoint() and/or the MapTypeScriptClientEndpoint() methods as shown below.
-Doing so will register hidden endpoints at the specified routes with which the API client files can be downloaded from.
+Give your swagger document a name via the s.DocumentName property and pass in the same names to the MapApiClientEndpoint() method as shown below.
+Doing so will register an endpoint at the specified route with which the API Client can be downloaded as a zip file.

 Program.cs